 In a sea of greenlit reboots and fodder fraught with recycled ideas, inspired works tend to stand out.
 Enter Daniel Kwan and Daniel Scheinert, a pair of directors known collaboratively as 'Daniels'.
-We've followed their work for a few years, marveling at their quirky storytelling and visual effects ingenuity, jumping at the chance to talk with them about their new feature-length film 'Swiss Army Man' starring Daniel Radcliffe, Paul Dano, and Mary Elizabeth Winstead.
+We've followed their work for a few years, marveling at their quirky storytelling and visual effects ingenuity, jumped at the chance to talk with them about their new feature-length film 'Swiss Army Man', starring Daniel Radcliffe, Paul Dano, and Mary Elizabeth Winstead.

 We sat down with the pair (and some special guests) at the cafe bar at ArcLight Cinemas in Los Angeles.

 Daniel Scheinert: Yeah…yeah!
 Yes and no. We thought a lot about who would watch it, and, if anything, spent a long time trying to constantly prevent it from being too niche.
 Once we came up with the premise and were making the movie, there was no going back.
-The movie starts the way it starts…it was weird to its core, so then we spent a long time trying to make it as accessibly weird and palatably weird as we could, because we wanted people from middle america to see it, specifically we wanted people like us to love it, and then people like our moms to get it and like it.
+The movie starts the way it starts…it was weird to its core, so then we spent a long time trying to make it as accessibly weird and palatably weird as we could, because we wanted people from middle America to see it, specifically we wanted people like us to love it, and then people like our moms to get it and like it.

 Daniel Kwan: I think, deep down, I’m a people pleaser, and, in general, when we’re making things, I want people to like them.
 But then, the other half of me…it’s so insincere and uninteresting to just crowdplease, and so if we start off in this really hard/weird/strange/obtuse place, then I can put all my energy into people pleasing.